csjcode/authserver/README.md

 * import mongoose and Schema
 * setup schema in model

 67 - MongoDB Setup 6:29

+* mongo installed
+* on windows: C:\Program Files\MongoDB\Server\3.2\bin\mongo.exe
+* start in new command window

 68 - Inspecting the Database 6:19

+* import mongoose in index.js
+* setup DB in index.js
+* confirm connection by viewing mongodb console for new connection listening
+* Download robomongo, create connection
+* make sure to restart mongodb to use robomongo

 69 - Authentication Controller 4:57

+* create controllers/authentication.js
+* add new authentication post in router.js
+* update authenticaton controller with send
+* check for success with postman in chrome

 70 - Searching for Users 7:57